 Try Amtrak’s Hiawatha if you are looking for an alternative to the I-94 drive between Chicago and Milwaukee.
-The Hiawatha offers a convenient and comfortable way to travel between the Windy City and the Brew City, with a few stops in between.
+The Hiawatha offers a convenient and comfortable way to travel between Chicago and Milwaukee, with a few stops between the two.
 Plus, it can save you money on parking!

 The Hiawatha was my first experience with Amtrak; to date, it is the Amtrak train I have been on the most.